libs-factory/riso-spec-kit/templates/commands/specify.md

 The text the user typed after `/speckit.specify` in the triggering message **is** the feature description.
 Assume you always have it available in this conversation even if `{ARGS}` appears literally below.
 Do not ask the user to repeat it unless they provided an empty command.

+## MANDATORY COMPLIANCE REQUIREMENTS

+**ABSOLUTE PROCESS ADHERENCE**: Do NOT assume or independently decide to change the process.
+All steps below must be executed completely and in the exact order specified.

+**MANDATORY TODO LIST**: Before starting execution, AI MUST create a TODO list based on the numbered steps to ensure no step is missed.

 Given that feature description, do this:

 1. Run the script `{SCRIPT}` from repo root and parse its JSON output for BRANCH_NAME and SPEC_FILE.
 All file paths must be absolute.